Exploring the Impact of HB 1526 on Parkland Dedication and Austin’s Parks

 What’s happening to Parkland Dedication in Texas?

 The new law will reduce the effectiveness of Parkland Dedication by reducing the land requirements.
-Currently, Austin’s Parkland Dedication Ordinance stipulates that for every 1,000 new residents in a new development, 9.4 acres of parkland must be dedicated.
+Currently, Austin’s PLD Ordinance stipulates that for every 1,000 new residents in a new development, 9.4 acres of parkland must be dedicated.
 The new law will reduce the requirement to 0.73 acres in the high-density urban core.

 Infographic displaying the change in Parkland Dedication ordinances under the new Texas law.
 Under the current ordinance, 9.4 acres of parkland is dedicated for every 1,000 new residents in a development.
 Under HB 1526, that number decreases to just 0.73 acres for every 1,000 residents.
 For reference, Republic Square Park in downtown Austin is 0.86 acres.